How to scale Docker Containers with Docker-Compose

 My Host name is 29c69c89417c

-Scaling
+Docker Compose Scaling

 docker-compose scale web=5

 We have now scaled our web service container.
-We now should run an update on our stack so the Load balancer and Redis are informed about the new web service containers.
+We should now run an update on our stack so the load balancer and Redis are informed about the new web service containers.

 Now run our curl command again on our web services and we will now see the number of visits increase and the hostname change.
 To get a deeper understanding tail the logs of the stack to watch what happens each time you access your web services with curl.